 In immigration, asylum, nationality law, human rights and European Union free movement law he is highly regarded by his peers and independent legal directories as being in Tier 1.
 He is genuinely able to appear nationally and internationally with Chambers in four locations and with approvals by legal directories in London, but also other geographical areas.

+He has been instructed by numerous well-known firms and businesses in respect of civil penalty notices relating to “illegal workers”.
 He is an expert in respect of the Points Based System and has appeared in cases at all levels, including at the Supreme Court.

+In respect of European Union law and freedom of movement, he has appeared at all levels of courts and tribunals.
 In respect of asylum and nationality issues, he has advised and assisted hundreds of individuals to achieve status over the years.

 He is regularly instructed in many areas of law in which human rights issues arise, including Court of Protection, Family Law, Civil Penalty Notices, Judicial Review, Civil Liberties, Court of Protection, Local Government, Procurement and Public Law.
 He is instructed from across the country by firms and local authorities.
 Including in respect of “age dispute” cases.